quanterall/HaskellMaterials/basics/05-error-handling.md

 This happens because exceptions are inherently tied to types in Haskell.
 On top of that, exceptions use a sub-typing system that otherwise is not present in Haskell.
 All exceptions are sub-types of a type called `SomeException`.
-If we were to use `tryAny`, we would catch all exceptions, but we would have an exception of precisely this type `SomeException`.
+If we were to use `tryAny`, we would catch all exceptions, but we would have an exception of precisely the type `SomeException`.

-So when we're using `try` to turn this exception into an `Either SessionStartError SessionStartResult`, we're very specifically saying that we'll catch only this type of exception and turn it into a `Left` value.
+When we're using `try` to turn this exception into an `Either SessionStartError SessionStartResult`, we're very specifically saying that we'll catch only this type of exception and turn it into a `Left` value.

 We could also use `tryIO` to catch any `IOException` and turn it into a `Left` value.
 Much like our very specific user-defined exception type, this would not catch just any exception, but rather just